GaitiLab/scrnaseq-cellcomm-pipeline/README.md

 3. Setup the required conda environments with `cd env && setup_env.sh`
 4. Use `nf_template.sh` to run the pipeline.

+### Nextflow configuration profile

+The directory [ `nf-config` ](nf-config) contains the configuration profiles used in the pipeline. `gaitilab.config` is adapted for in-house use with SLURM/HPC.
+Therefore changes may be needed to `base.config` , `gaitilab.config` or a new config file needs to be created.
+For help with this, feel free to create a new issue.

 ## Workflow

 ![workflow](assets/workflow.png)